cn0047/stash/ed/t.tdd.md

 * Having integration tests without unit tests (integration tests are: complex, slow, harder to debug).

-* Having the wrong kind of tests (`is-it-object` require many unit test and no integration test).
+* Having the wrong kind of tests.

 * Testing the wrong functionality (tests that verify the application data model).